How Do You Use Air Dry Clay? A Beginner’s Guide

 Store It in an Airtight Container

 As its name implies, air-dry clay gradually starts to dry when you take it out of its packaging.
-If you have leftover clay and don’t store it in properly, it can become dry, making it difficult to work with.
+If you have leftover clay and don’t store it properly, it can become dry, making it difficult to work with.

 One way to overcome this is only to buy as much as you need, but realistically?
 You’ll always have some left over.

 A better plan is to have a dedicated, airtight container for your clay.
-I use this airtight container from Amazon and take the added step of wrapping the leftover clay in plastic wrap before placing it into the container.
+I use this airtight container and take the added step of wrapping the leftover clay in plastic wrap before placing it into the container.

 Use a Non-Stick Work Surface